Start by going to the Lakehead Library Search Page

 How to Read a Call Number

-Most often a call number is made of 4 sections but if one has more or less the same principles apply for reading it.
-You read the call number starting with line 1 and ending with line 4
+Most often, a call number is made of 4 sections.
+If a call number has more or less than these 4 sections, the same principles apply for reading it.

-Once you have found the book you want on the Library's website you will have to find it on the shelves.
-To do this you will need to note the call number and floor the book is on.
-Each row of shelves will have a label on it telling you the range of books that are located on the shelf
+Once you have found the book you want on the Library's website, you will have to find it on the shelves.
+To do this, you will need to note the call number and floor the book is on.
+Each row of shelves will be labelled with the range of books that are located on the shelf.

-Once you have these two items you will find the book by
+Once you have noted the call number and floor, you will locate the book by:

 Find all the PQ 2228 Find all the PQ 2228 A3 Find PQ 2228 A3 1950 |